Learning and Teaching Development

 Our specialisms are:

-- State of the art professional development in our Master's in L&T
+- State of the art professional development in our Master's in Learning and Teaching in Higher Education

 - Implementing two university-wide student engagement schemes (WRAP and the Student Fellows Scheme)

 - Supporting colleagues in innovative Technology Enhanced Learning (TEL), including mobile devices and the iPad pilots on first-year programmes

 - Reward, recognition and reflective practice through our CPD with AQD scheme